How to identify the dead cone in the top-quark jet: Distribution of particle momenta in top-quark jets and MLLA predictions

-The study of angular distributions in the last section has revealed that for angles $|X_b|>0.5$ between top- and b-quark the circular radiation around the top direction, often with discernible dead cone, becomes visible.
-In order to minimize the influence of the radiation from b-quarks we calculate the momentum spectra of the particles from the decays of the unstable top-quarks from the partons or hadrons with $X_{p,h}>0$ if the b-quark is moving along the negative $X$-axis and multiply the result by the factor 2.
-This configuration for the b-quark is obtained after appropriate rotation of the event around the top quark direction.
+and the same ratio is also found for the u-quark jet within $0.5\%$ in this region.
+We note that MLLA predictions for $\xi_p$-spectra could also be performed directly with charged particles as in previous studies \cite{Acosta:2003XYZ,Kluth:2023umf}.
+The study of angular distributions in the last section has revealed that for angles $|X_b|>0.5$ between the top and the b-quark jets, the circular radiation around the top-quark direction is visible.
+In order to minimize the influence of the radiation from b-quarks, we calculate the momentum spectra of partons or hadrons from top-quark fragmentation only from those with $X_{p,h}>0$ opposite to the b-quark direction and multiply the result by the factor~2.

-At first, our aim is to reconstruct the $\xi$-distribution for the unstable top quark after the contribution of the $\widehat{tb}$ dipole radiation is removed from the top-quark fragmentation region.
-As a test of this procedure we compare the result for partons with the $\xi$-distribution obtained for the stable top quark.
+At first, our aim is to reconstruct the $\xi_p$-distributions for the unstable top-quark after the contribution of the $\widehat{tb}$ dipole radiation is removed from the top-quark fragmentation region.
+As a test of this procedure we compare the result for partons with the $\xi_p$-distribution obtained for the stable top-quark.
 This is the distribution which is used in the MLLA test for the relation between spectra for primary massive quarks with the ones for primary light quarks.

+To this end, we determine the $\xi_p$-distributions for different intervals of decay angle $X_b$ of the b-quark jet and extrapolate these distributions to the top-quark direction $X_b=0$.
+In this limit the radiation from the $\widehat{tb}$ dipole is expected to vanish at high energies as discussed in Sect.~\ref{sec:theory}, Eq.~\eqref{B1average}.
+The $\xi_p$-distributions of partons for different angular intervals of $X_b$ are shown in Fig.~\ref{fig:multiple_xi_partons}.
+The maxima of these distributions decrease with decreasing $|X_b|$.